Snug Harbour Resort Logo

 3. Non-residents must have a pleasure craft operator card:

-• If they operate their recreational vessel in Canadian waters for more than 45 consecutive days or,
+- If they operate their recreational vessel in Canadian waters for more than 45 consecutive days or,

-• If they operate a recreational vessel that is licensed or registered in Canada (including rented or chartered boats).
+- If they operate a recreational vessel that is licensed or registered in Canada (including rented or chartered boats).

-• The Regulations do not apply to non-residents who operate their recreational vessel in Canadian waters for less than 45 consecutive days.
+- The Regulations do not apply to non-residents who operate their recreational vessel in Canadian waters for less than 45 consecutive days.
 Please note that a proof of residence will be required on board at all times.

 3. Acceptable proof of competency for non-residents:

-• A Pleasure Craft Operator Card;
+- A Pleasure Craft Operator Card;

-• A completed boat rental safety checklist (for power-driven rental boats); or,
+- A completed boat rental safety checklist (for power-driven rental boats); or,

-• An operator card or equivalent which meets the requirements of their state or country.
+- An operator card or equivalent which meets the requirements of their state or country.

 Fishing Season

-The 2011 Fishing Season for Desert, Birch and Kingsford Lakes are:
+The 2025 Fishing Season for Desert, Birch and Kingsford Lakes are:

-Fishing Regulations Summary for 2012 (we are in Zone 18)
+Fishing Regulations Summary for Zone 18

-Pike: May 12 to December 31
+Pike: May 10 to December 31 (second Saturday in May)

-Lake Trout: May 26 to September 8
+Lake Trout: May 24 to September 8 (fourth Saturday in May)

 Fishing Licence Information for Non-Residents